unhcr/Jetson/remote_sensing/README.md

 ### Pre-processing step(s)

 Create a raster stack NumPy from the raw, multispectral satellite data:

+⚠️ Downloaded multispectral data must be first unzipped to `root_dir`.

 ```console
 python create_raster_stack.py --root_dir xxxx --region_name yyyy
 ```

-File structure after the preprocessing step has been conducted (in this example Hiraan was used):
+File structure after the preprocessing step has been conducted (in this example Hiraan was given as the `region_name`):

 ```bash
 ├── Hiraan-2013-Jun-28.tif